Xi instructs on cybersecurity work, highlights principles to build cyberspace strength - ExBulletin

 More recently, China’s top public security and cybersecurity authorities launched a campaign to crack down on online rumors from Saturday to July 21, with the aim of creating a harmonious and clean online environment.
 It has already sanctioned 373 accounts for spreading false information targeting China’s stock market and social security policies.

-Meanwhile, China has made accelerated efforts to promote cyberlaws by enacting more than 140 cyberspace laws since 1994, forming a cyberlaw framework with the Constitution as its foundation, supported by laws, regulations and rules, approved by traditional legislation and backed by specialized cyber laws, according to a white paper titled “China’s Law-Based Cyberspace Governance in the New Era” released by the Chinese government in March.
+Meanwhile, China has made accelerated efforts to promote cyberlaws by enacting more than 140 cyberspace laws since 1994, forming a cyberlaw framework with the Constitution as its foundation, backed by laws, regulations and rules, endorsed by traditional laws and buttressed by specialized cyberlaws, according to a white paper titled “China’s Law-Based Cyberspace Governance in the New Era” released by the Chinese government in March.

-Cai Qi, a member of the Standing Committee of the Political Bureau of the CPC Central Committee and a member of the Secretariat of the CPC Central Committee, said at the meeting that China should strengthen positive online publicity and guidance, guard against ideological networks risks, improve the efficiency of the overall network governance, form a strong network ecology, and firmly grasp the leadership of the network ideological work.
+Cai Qi, a member of the Standing Committee of the Political Bureau of the CPC Central Committee and a member of the Secretariat of the CPC Central Committee, said at the meeting that China needs to strengthen positive online publicity and guidance, guard against network ideological risks, improve the efficiency of overall network governance, form a strong network ecology, and firmly grasp the leadership of the network’s ideological work.

 “Ideological security is also a prerequisite for the country’s national security and stability,” Zhu said.
 “Taking the example of the recent riots in France, social media platforms can help mobilize young people to participate in the riots.”